chylex/Advent-of-Code/README.md

 # Languages

+## \[2022\] Python

+The `2022` folder does not have any special project.
+You can run the `main.py` file in each day's folder directly using Python 3.11 or newer (older versions may also work, but this is not guaranteed).

+You should be able to load the `2022` folder into [PyCharm](https://www.jetbrains.com/pycharm/).

 ## \[2021\] Kotlin

 The `2021` folder contains a Gradle project (`build.gradle.kts`) that sets up every day as a source root and task that can be launched with `gradlew <day>` (for ex. `gradlew 01`).